 Other famous people who helped make the Mojito famous include Pierce Brosnan, who drank a mojito in his role as James Bond in “Die Another Day.
 Johnny Depp also drank Mojitos in “The Rum Diary,”,and the drink made an appearance in “Miami Vice” as well.

-Here is the recipe for my dream Mojito:
+Here is the recipe for the dream Mojito:

 - 2 parts good quality rum